 Conserving Arlington's Treasured Land

 Arlington is a small, but heavily populated urban county.
-The Trust holds 19 conservation easements and owns five parcels within its borders, and works with the County to conserve its open spaces.
+In Arlington County, NVCT holds 32 conservation easement-protected properties, owns five parcels within its borders, and works with the County to conserve its open spaces.

 These lands serve the community members by protecting habitat, stream valleys, open space, and recreational areas, as well as enhancing water quality and helping Arlington reach its Chesapeake Bay ordinance goals.
 The conservation properties help provide a breath of nature amid the bustling, vibrant communities of Arlington.